Frequently Asked Questions

 Clear Glaze (the colour of the clay will shine through)

 You can opt for a friend who is coming to a glazing session to glaze it for you

-We can also post your pots to you at your expense if you came to us whilst on holidays, or we offer local delivery for $5.
+We can post your pots to you at your expense if you came to us whilst on holidays.

 Do you offer firing services for people not attending your classes?

-Yes this is charged at the usual rate of $7/kg, if you wish to do a full kiln load of firing please contact us for prices.
+Yes this is charged at a rate of $10/kg, if you wish to do a full kiln load of firing please contact us for prices.